physiopy/phys2bids/.github/ISSUE_TEMPLATE/ISSUE_TEMPLATE_GENERAL.md

+---
+name: General issue template
+about: Template for any issues not related to bugs or feature requests
+title: ''
+labels:
+assignees: ''

+---
 <!--- Provide a general summary of the issue in the Title above -->
 <!--- Please label the issue with one of the following: Discussion, Documentation, Outreach or Question -->